nehcgnail/nehcgnail.github.io/_pages/people.md

 ![image-left](/assets/images/avatar_YuanzhenYue.jpg){: .align-left}{:width="210px"}
 **Yuanzhen Yue**<br/>
-Yuanzhen is a PhD student from the Department of Epidemiology and Biostatistics, majoring in Biostatistics.
+Yuanzhen is a doctoral student from the Department of Epidemiology and Biostatistics, majoring in Biostatistics.
 His research interests focus on adaptive design in clinical trials, Bayesian models, and machine learning.
 <br/>
 <br/>
 <br/>